How to get MC Number

-Setting up your own authority to haul freight with a Cargo Van or Sprinter is way easier than you might think!
+Setting up your own MC number to haul freight for hire across state lines is way easier than you might think!

-Follow these clear, simple steps to get your own Commercial Van Motor Carrier Authority up and running.
+Follow these clear, simple steps to get your own MC Number and Motor Carrier Authority.

 You can do this, guys!